 - United States District Court, Middle District of Tennessee

-- United States District Court, Northern District of Illinois (General Bar)
+- United States District Court, Northern District of Illinois (Trial Bar)

 - United States District Court, Western District of New York